 I don't want your money.

-If you support full marriage equality and the general right of consenting adults to love, sex, and cohabitation, you can support these rights in any number of ways.
+If you support full marriage equality and the general right of consenting adults to share love, sex, and cohabitation without prosecution, bullying, or discrimination, you can support these rights in any number of ways.

 Join This Blog! - If you'd like to join this blog, even to cross-post your entries from another blog, we invite you to do so.